-No, affection is not the only reason that cats may head bump their owners.
+No, affection is not the only reason that cats headbutt their owners.
 As a matter of fact, the sense of smell may play a role in this notion as well.
-Smell is needed for cats to understand their surroundings, and it is used for communication and social interaction as well.
+The smell is needed for cats to understand their surroundings, and it is used for communication and social interaction as well.

 Furthermore, believe it or not, there are scent glands all over a cat's body.
-They can be found in locations such as the tail, paws, or cheeks.
+Their scent glands can be found in locations such as the tail, paws, or cheeks.

-In other words, if your cat head bumps you, not only is this a sign of affection, but it is also a way of showing trust and importance through scent communication.
-If you think about it, why else would your cat position his or herself in such a defenseless position while not knowing how you will react?
+In other words, if your cat headbutts you, not only is this a sign of adoration, but it is also a way of showing trust and importance through scent communication.
+If you think about it, why else would your cat position himself or herself in such a defenseless position while not knowing how you will react?

 By head bumping, the cat is able to mark you with a specific odor that is identified as important.
 So do not be offended when your cat head bumps you, because it is actually the complete opposite.
 Your cat is showing you how important you are for friendly, comforting, and social bonding purposes.

-So now you may think that you have the full answer to the question, "why do cats head bump you?"
+So now you may think that you have the full answer to the question as to why they do this.
 However, there is one more piece to this question.
 The sensation of touch also plays a huge role in the lives of cats.
 A cat's body is covered with sensory cells that are extremely sensitive to any pressure or pain.

 Any pressure on the hair or whiskers of cats will be perceived by the sensory cells at the end of the hair follicles.
 When the cat is stroked, the cat perceives this touch as pleasure, and this benefits the relationship between owners and their cats.